ChimeraX docs icon

 Some preferences do not appear in the main ChimeraX Settings dialog, but can be accessed through context menus, other dialogs, or commands.
 Examples include:

-UCSF Resource for Biocomputing, Visualization, and Informatics / September 2024
+UCSF Resource for Biocomputing, Visualization, and Informatics / November 2024